canonical/snapcraft/HACKING.md

 ### Installing for development

-You'll need to install the development dependencies, and you'll also probably want to install it in `editable` mode so your changes actually do something:
+You'll need to install the development dependencies, and you'll also probably want to install it in `editable` mode so any changes you make take affect:

-    (venv) $ pip install -r requirements.txt -r requirements-devel.txt --editable .
+    (snapcraft) $ pip install -r requirements.txt -r requirements-devel.txt --editable .

 ### Testing